edcarp/2019-09-26-edinburgh-swc/index.md

 <p>
   <strong>Registration:</strong>
   <a href="https://2019-09-04-edinburgh-swc.eventbrite.co.uk">Please register</a>
   if you would like to attend.
-All available places have already been filled up, however we recommend adding yourself to the waiting list if you are still interested in attending as we anticipate some attendees will cancel.
-If you have registered and cannot now attend, please cancel your booking so that your place can be offered to someone on the waiting list.
+All available places have now been filled up, but we can add you to a wait list should people drop out or invite you to the next upcoming event.
 </p>

 <hr/>

 {% comment %}
 SURVEYS - DO NOT EDIT SURVEY LINKS
-{% endcomment %}

 <h2 id="surveys">Surveys</h2>
 <p>Please be sure to complete these surveys before and after the workshop.</p>
 {% if site.carpentry == "swc" %}